 Andy and Gabe suggest a list of steps to ensure that your school stays protected over the summer and beyond.

-Part of a successful summer period is approaching it with the right mindset and preparation.
+Approaching the end of the school year with the right mindset and methodical preparation is your top priority before the break.
 Unfortunately, the time leading up to the break is often the busiest of the year.

 This is a very popular time for cyberattacks.
 Andy says, “The intense focus on operations pulls the security director’s attention away from attacks.
 This is the best time to attack.”